 In the event of an approaching cyclone, you should identify your local shelter.
 We encourage Australians in affected areas to follow the instructions of local authorities and monitor the media for the latest developments.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 The cyclone could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe cyclone may not be available to all who may choose to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see also our Severe weather page.

-Australians should also monitor the cyclone and storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa), the Humanitarian Early Warning Service, the Fiji Meteorological Service and the Samoa Meteorology Division.
+Australians should also monitor the cyclone and storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa), the Global Disaster Alert and Coordination System, the Fiji Meteorological Service and the Samoa Meteorology Division.

 If you are travelling during cyclone season, you should contact your tour operator to check whether tourist services at your planned destination will be affected.